nicolemne/paper-rock-scissor-naruto-game/README.md

 ![Cropped](assets/images/naruto.png)

 #### Button Images
-The button images were borrrowed from a Naruto fan wiki-website, and in order to hide the white I decided to display the images with round buttons and borders
+The button images were borrowed from a Naruto fan wiki website, and to hide the white I decided to display the images with round buttons and borders

 ![water](assets/readme/water.png)
 ![fire](assets/readme/fire.png)